mis350-s21/final-project-final-project/Readme.md

 ## Requirement
-- [x] Customer will be open greeting page that show product in schedule that present price,ingredients and stock .
+- [x] Customer will be open greeting page that show product in schedule that present price, ingredients and stock .

 - [x] Customers can search products and filter the best seller  .

-- [x] Customer fills information related to his address, name, number and address .
+- [x] Customer fills information related to his  name, number and address .

-- [x] Customer will choose the appropriate payment method for him
+- [x] Customer will choose the appropriate payment method for him such as Knet or cash .

-- [x] Customer will gain the rest that show the detalis about the bill .
+- [x] Customer will gain the reset that show the detalis about the bill .

 - [x] customers put the address to deliver their order
 - [x] customers choose the right time for delivery